 They’re All the Same

 But, a company’s strategic disconnects are amplified when it’s part of a heckled industry – like cable companies, now at the center of the net neutrality controversy, or banks with the Wells Fargo fake account drama.
-They’re the industries where expectations are low, where customers presume difficulty but are still ticked off when it actually is.
-It’s why we hold our breath when we’re waiting for our luggage to pop out of that tiny little window and hop onto the conveyor belt in baggage claim, no matter what airline we traveled.
+They’re the industries where expectations are low, where customers presume difficulty but are still ticked off when they experience it.
+It’s why we hold our breath when we’re waiting for our luggage to pop out of that tiny little window and hop onto the conveyor belt in baggage claim, no matter what airline we've traveled.
 We’ve been groomed not to count on our experience going smoothly.

 What a company truly values cannot be held secret.
 It shows up every day, and it can quickly make its way to the Interwebs when exacerbated by previous crappy experiences.
 It all hinges on the authenticity and strength of a company’s leadership and strategy, and the commitment to implement it fully and push for true differentiation.